EdwardLinS/cse15l-lab-reports/lab3.md

 ### 3. `grep -r` / `grep --recursive`
   - **What:** This command option greps all files in each directory recursively
-  - **Why:** This is useful to grep all the files inside a directory with many different directories inside it.
-It removes the need to go through each directory.
+  - **Why:** This is useful to grep all the files inside a directory with many different directories inside it, removing the need to go through each directory individually.
   - *Source: https://www.geeksforgeeks.org/grep-command-in-unixlinux/*

+  - ***Example 1***
 ```console
 [cs15lwi23aoa@ieng6-201]:skill-demo1-data:518$ grep -r "lotus" ./written_2/travel_guides
 ./written_2/travel_guides/berlitz1/IntroIndia.txt:        whose navel a lotus grew bearing Brahma whose task it was to create the